 They do not mate.
 As ocean quahogs are not very mobile, the reproduction is entirely external.
 Unless they are disturbed by external factors, they move less than a few feet all their life.

 9. 111 years old Tuataras

-These extraordinary relatives of dinosaurs grow very slowly and don’t stop growing until the age of 30.
-Today, tuataras are highly endangered, and most of them are living in New Zealand.
+These extraordinary relatives of dinosaurs grow very slowly and don’t stop growing until 30.
+Today, tuataras are highly endangered, and most of them live in New Zealand.

 Tuataras possess a third eye on top of their forehead.
 However, they are not used for vision.
 Ongoing research suggests that the third eye helps in absorbing UV rays and setting the circadian cycles.

 We won’t forget to include the immortal jellyfish on our list of the ten oldest living species on Earth!
 Did you know that jellyfish can start as a new baby at times of stress or injury?

 When under stress, they go back into the polyp stage and start the maturation process again.
 These jellyfish can go through this process repeatedly till the end of time unless some aquatic animals consume them.

 However, this is not true for all kinds of jellyfish.
 Turritopsis dohrnii is a kind of jellyfish that is immortal and has been living for ages.
 They must have discovered the fountain of youth in the deep blue oceans!

 They are also commonly known as “hitchhikers” as they are seen to attach themselves to cargo ships.
 They do not have any brain or a heart, probably their secret to baffling longevity!